Biden aides seek to unlock Afghan reserves without enriching Taliban

 That has left the fate of the reserves unclear.
 The White House this February announced that Afghanistan’s $7 billion in foreign-held reserves would be cleaved in two, with $3.5 billion held for the ongoing legal claims of the families of the victims of the Sept.
 11, 2001, terrorist attacks.
 The administration promised to release the other $3.5 billion back to Afghanistan, but it has remained unused.
 In a statement then, the White House said the move was “designed to provide a path for the funds to reach the people of Afghanistan, while keeping them out of the hands of the Taliban and malicious actors.”

-But international aid groups and some congressional Democrats have said the U.S. policy has proven insufficient for the growing economic crisis in Afghanistan, which has been exacerbated by global spikes in food prices due to Russia’s invasion of Ukraine.
+But international aid groups and some congressional Democrats have said the U.S. policy has proved insufficient for the growing economic crisis in Afghanistan, which has been exacerbated by global spikes in food prices due to Russia’s invasion of Ukraine.
 Save the Children, an international aid group, estimated last month that roughly 10 million children in Afghanistan are “going hungry every day.”
 The nonprofit estimated that 20,000 people “were pushed into famine” from March to May alone.
-Erik Sperling, executive director of the advocacy group Just Foreign Policy, said the U.S. must move more quickly.
+Rep. Pramila Jayapal (D-Wash.), chair of the Congressional Progressive Caucus, said the U.S. must move more quickly.

-“It’s widely understood freezing the reserves was guaranteed to tank the Afghan economy, and without a workaround there’s the potential for the deaths of hundreds of thousands of people at the hands of the United States,” Sperling said.
-“It’s great news if they’re working diplomatically to find a solution to save innocent Afghans.”
+“This week’s tragic earthquake in Afghanistan only increases the urgency of finally shifting U.S. policy away from devastating sanctions that continue undermine reconstruction efforts and a functioning public health system and hamper aid agencies working on rescue and relief,” Jayapal said in a statement.
+“I look forward to seeing the Treasury Department move quickly to meet the humanitarian need, in the wake of this natural disaster, and to ensure that Afghanistan has a functioning central bank and an economy that can begin to alleviate the enormous difficulties facing the Afghan people.”

 Staff writer Susannah George contributed to this report.